7 Awesome Things You’re Losing Because You Aren’t Blogging

-When I started this blog in 2013, it was only a small blog with a few articles, started mainly for the purpose of enhancing my resume.
+When I started this blog in 2013, it was only a small blog with a few articles, started mainly for the purpose of enhancing my digital marketing resume.
 But I kept working on it whenever I had time and eventually it has grown to become one of the top marketing blogs in India.
-Now the blog has gained a certain momentum that I cannot ignore working on it anymore.

 1. You Organize and Document Your Ideas Better

 A lot of people have journals where they have written several pages of notes.
+They spend so much time and focus during workshops and seminars.
 But we know what happens to those notes.
 It gets lost and those words never see the light of the day again.

 Such notes are not organized and presented well (the motivation to organize it well doesn’t exist because no one else is going to read it).
 Even you are not going to read again.
 It gets lost over time or just buried somewhere digitally or physically.

-When it comes to blogging, it solves both the problems.
+Blogging, solves both the problems.
 When you know someone else is going to read it, even if it is a very small audience, you will organize and present your ideas in a better way.
 And while you take the effort to present it in a better way, you also understand the concepts better and organize it better in your brain!
+Teaching is the best way to learn.

-Most of the bloggers who have had massive success in blogging have confessed that they started their blogs with a collection of notes to themselves and a small audience.
+Most of the bloggers who have had massive success in blogging have confessed that they started their blogs with a collection of notes to themselves and they had a very small audience in the beginning.
+As people liked the content, it was shared and more people came to their blogs.

 When you have an audience you want to make sure that the website doesn’t go down or gets lost in the cyberspace.
 That way you are preserving them for life.
 Content management systems like WordPress make it easy to organize the posts by time, categories and tags.
 Automatic backup applications would take the backup and make sure you never lose the data.